 This base prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission using a "shelf" registration process.
 Under this shelf registration process, we may sell the securities described in this base prospectus in one or more offerings up to a total amount of \$1,000,000,000.
 This base prospectus provides you with a general description of us and the securities.
 Each time we sell securities with this base prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add to, update or change information in this base prospectus.
 If the description of the offering varies between the prospectus supplement and this base prospectus, you should rely on the information in the prospectus supplement.
-The information in this base prospectus is accurate as of prospectus supplement, together with additional information described under the heading "Where You Can Find More Information" beginning on page iii.
+The information in this base prospectus is accurate as of February 7, 2002.
+You should carefully read both this base prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information" beginning on page iii.